Somerset 709-806

 ebay |

-vellum Indenture on two sheets measuring 80 cm x 61 cm approx being a Release
+sheets measuring 80 cm x 61 cm approx being a Release of two messuages,

-(formerly in one messuage, tenement or dwellinghouse) situate in Norton Saint Philip, Somerset
+dwellinghouse) situate in Norton Saint Philip, Somerset with a garden and

-with a garden and outhouses to the same belonging dated 29 September 1784.
+outhouses to the same belonging dated 29 September 1784.
 Mr John Johnson to Edward Fennell.
 Parties:

-John JOHNSON, Gentleman of Eppin, Surrey, formerly
+John JOHNSON, Gentleman of Eppin, Surrey, formerly a Woollen Draper of Tooley

-a Woollen Draper of Tooley Street in the Borough of
+Street in the Borough of Southwark, Surrey;

 Edward FENNELL, Labourer of Norton St Philip, Somerset.
-Other
+Other names

-names mentioned include: Sarah
+mentioned include: Sarah Prescott,

-Condition: Discoloured with age and a couple of small holes. |
+Discoloured with age and a couple of small holes. |

 Johnson |